pupilfirst/wd201-scripts/backend-dev-with-express/routes-in-express/README.md

 # Text
-Routing is one of the most important parts of any Web framework since it defines how our application should handle all the HTTP requests by the client.
-And in this lesson we are about to explore, how to define routes in Node JS.
+Routing is an important part of a Web framework.
+It defines how the application should handle all the incoming HTTP requests.
+In this lesson we are about to explore, how to define routes in an express.js application.

 We will work on the same express application that we've created in the **Hello world with Express.js!** lesson.